bobby-valenzuela/Dev-Environment/README.md

 `noh` - "No Highlighting" - remove highlited matches
 `vim /function/ **/*.pl` - Grep all matches of `function` in every '.pl. file in current dir (recursively).
 Then `:cope` to create a QuickFix list
 `vim /\Vfunction/ /home/ubuntu/**/*.pl` - Grep all matches of `function` in every '.pl. file in current dir (recursively).
 Then `:cope` to create a QuickFix list
+`g&` - Apply previous replace action to the entire file

 <br />